mikro-orm/mikro-orm/docs/blog/2019-04-08-introducing-mikroorm-typescript-data-mapper-orm-with-identity-map.md

 ## Persisting entities with EntityManager

 To save entity state to database, you need to [persist it](https://b4nan.github.io/mikro-orm/entity-manager/).
-Persist takes care or deciding whether to use `insert` or `update` and computes appropriate change-set.
+Persist determines whether to use `insert` or `update` and computes appropriate change-set.
 As a result, only changed fields will be updated in database.

 [MikroORM](https://b4nan.github.io/mikro-orm/) comes with support for [cascading persist and remove operations](https://b4nan.github.io/mikro-orm/cascading/).
 Cascade persist is enabled by default, which means that by persisting an entity, all referenced entities will be automatically persisted too.